 Interested trekkers should contact the authorized trekking agencies who then can apply for permits (on behalf of trekkers) at the Department of Immigration fulfilling all the necessary formalities.
 Trekkers should be trekking in a group (of minimum two persons) accompanied by licensed trekking guide.
 Individual trekker cannot apply for the permit.

 There are different rates (trekking Permit fees) applicable for different routes to acquire the Permits.
 Visit the link for detail.
-Permit fees are quoted in US dollars but payable in Nepali Rupees.
-Trekking permit is not issued beyond the visa expiration date.
+Permit fees are mention in US dollars but payable in Nepali Rupees.
+Trekking permit can’t not issue beyond in case visa expiration date.
 Hence, trekkers must have a valid visa for a sufficient number of days covering their trekking schedule.

 1. Trekkers should respect local customs and traditions and must not indulge in any activity that goes against the established norms and culture of the society.

-2. Individual trekking in Restricted Areas is strictly forbidden.
+2. Individual trekking in Restriction Areas is strict.
 There should be a minimum of two trekkers.

 3. Daily remuneration, safety gears, and appropriate clothes, Personal Accident insurance must be provided to Nepali citizen accompanying travel group as guide/porter/any other supporting roles.

 4. Trekkers should trek only in the specified or designated route as per the Trekking Permit.
-They are not allowed to change the route.
+They don’t have permission to change the route.
 Or concerned trekking agency/trekking guide accompanying the group must not let trekkers change the route.

 5. Trekkers should comply with instructions given by authorized Officials in trekking zone (Restricted Area).